Plumbing Inspection Cost: What to Expect & When You Need One

 Buying a home represents one of the most significant financial investments you'll make, making a pre-purchase plumbing inspection essential.
 Standard home inspections typically include a basic plumbing check, but they may not catch hidden issues lurking beneath surfaces or underground.
 A dedicated plumbing inspection provides a comprehensive evaluation of the entire system.

 For homes built before 1980, specialized inspections become even more critical.
 Older properties often have outdated materials like galvanized steel or clay pipes that deteriorate over time.
-These aging systems can harbor hidden water leaks that won't show up during a quick visual check.
+These old house plumbing problems won't always show up during a quick visual check, and watching for plumbing red flags during a walkthrough can guide which specialized inspections you need.

 Pincher's Pro Tip